myoung34/kegduino/README.md

 * [Set up the 12V to 5v Step Down](http://arduino.cc/en/Main/Standalone)
 * Connect the output from the 5V step down to the Vin on the arduino
-* [Connect the solenoid](bildr.org/2011/03/high-power-control-with-arduino-and-tip120/) - Note: Make sure the solenoid is connected to arduinos Digital 2 pin.
+* [Connect the solenoid](bildr.org/2011/03/high-power-control-with-arduino-and-tip120/) - This basically acts as a gate.
+Input allows flow through the 12V line to turn the solenoid on/off.
+    > Facing: the left prong of the transistor goes through a 10K resistor to the Digital 2 pin on the arduino
+    > The middle pin connects straight to the - side of the Solenoid.
+The middle pin also connects from 1N4004 diode into the +12V line (striped side in the +12V).
+    > The right pin on the transistor goes to ground
+    > The + side of the solenoid goes directly into +12V line.
 * Connect the flow meter.
 Yellow goes to Arduino Digital 3, red to +5v, black to common ground.
 * Connect the temperature sensor. +5v into pin 1.
 Analog 4 from the arduino goes into pin 2. +5v through a 10K resistor also goes into pin 2.
 Pin 3 unused.
 Pin 4 to common ground.
 * Ground the arduino